juxor/afaq/markdown/secJ5.md

 the Barcelona rent strike of 1931"_, **For Anarchism**, David Goodway (ed.), pp. 79-105] As Abel Paz summarised:

-> _ "Unemployed workers did not receive or ask for state aid . . .
-The
+> _"Unemployed workers did not receive or ask for state aid . . .
+The workers'
-workers' first response to the economic crisis was the rent, gas, and electricity strike in mid-1933, which the CNT and FAI's Economic Defence Committee had been laying the foundations for since 1931.
+first response to the economic crisis was the rent, gas, and electricity strike in mid-1933, which the CNT and FAI's Economic Defence Committee had been laying the foundations for since 1931.
 Likewise, house, street, and neighbourhood groups began to turn out en masse to stop evictions and other coercive acts ordered by the landlords (always with police support).
 The people were constantly mobilised.
-Women and youngsters were particularly active; it was they who challenged the police and stopped the endless evictions."_ [**Durrutu in the Spanish Revolution**, p.
+Women and youngsters were particularly active; it was they who challenged the police and stopped the endless evictions."_ [**Durruti in the Spanish Revolution**, p.
 308]

 In Gijon, the CNT _"reinforced its populist image by . . . its direct consumer campaigns.
 Some of these were organised through the federation's Anti-